 Plan B may work less effectively at standard doses in people with a body weight of over 155 pounds (70.3 kilograms).
-However, individuals above this body weight can still take it.
+However, Plan B does not have weight limit, so individuals above this body weight can still take it.

 Plan B contains the hormone levonorgestrel.
 According to trials, Plan B One-Step can prevent 84% of pregnancies after unprotected sex.